jesserichmanNYC/blog/content/post/pumba_docker_netem.md

 Pumba tool can be downloaded as precompiled binary (for Windows, Linux and MacOS) from GitHub project [release page](https://github.com/gaia-adm/pumba/releases), or you can use already prepared Pumba [Docker image](https://hub.docker.com/r/gaiaadm/pumba).
 Whatever option you like.

-## Pumba dealy: `netem delay`
+## Pumba delay: `netem delay`

 Lets start with very simple demo.
 Here we will run two Docker containers: one is running `ping` command and other is Pumba Docker container, that adds 3 seconds network *delay* to the first container for 1 minute.
-After 1 minute, Pumba container restores network connection properties of the first container and exits.
+After 1 minute, Pumba container restores the network connection properties of the first container and exits.

 ```
 # open two terminal windows: (1) and (2)